ubi-coro/constrained_learning/README.md

 python examples\monotone_quadratic.py
 ```

-To run a more complex example that involves learning Lyapunov function, which in turn
+To run a more complex example that involves learning a Lyapunov function, which in turn
 defines constraints for the learning process of a stable dynamical system:
 ```
 python examples\stable_dynamical_system.py